"My Cyprus, my Κύπρος, my Kıbrıs" blogger Natalie Hami writes about the Cypriot connection to the land in a special guest post for Colive.

 Colive Oil creates a single stream of premium olive oil with the signature taste of Cyprus and highlights a marker of unique Cypriot identity that can be shared across the divide.

-Giving the Colive Oil its unique and multi-layered flavour is the indigenous Cypriot/Kibrisli/Kypriaki olive cultivar that grows all over the island.
+Giving the Colive Oil its unique and multi-layered flavor is the indigenous Cypriot/Kibrisli/Kypriaki olive cultivar that grows all over the island.

-Many of the olives are cultivated from monumental trees approximately 900 years old and are marked by their rich, intense flavour.
+Many of the olives are cultivated from monumental trees approximately 900 years old and are marked by their rich, intense flavor.